 Since the personality traits start showing before the early adulthood, the family environment in which individuals grew up is a particular interest.
 Dr. Linehan's seminal book in 1993 suggested that individuals' childhood experiences of invalidation in families could be largely grouped into three types.

 a) Parents were largely unavailable when the child needed emotional support.

 b) Parents dicouraged or even prohibited negative emotional talks at home.
 Only positive sharing were encouraged and praised.

-c) Parents' message was that growing up meant becoming more and more reasonable, and less and less emotional.
-In other words, the child was told that they should learn how to regulate emotions by being reasonable.
+c) Parents' message was that growing up meant becoming more reasonable and less emotional.
+The child was told to regulate emotions by being reasonable.

 Again, often families mean well.
 Many people who have similar childhood experiences do not develop borderline personality disorder either.
-As a result of transactions, however, slightly more sensitive child in slightly more invalidating environment can become highly sensitive to emotional stimuli.
+As a result of transactions between a particular individual and his/her/their environment however, slightly more sensitive child in slightly more invalidating environment can become highly sensitive to emotional stimuli.

 What can we do to help?

 In particular, we see valiation of each other's communication extremely effective to regulate emotions.
-Validation means communicating that you understand what the other person is saying.
+Validation means communicating that you understand the other person's experience.
 Looking for what is valid in what they are communicating and acknowledge them.
 Validation is not agreement.
 Validation is not conceding.
-The only purpose is to encourage the individual to keep communicating so that as they talk, they learn to understand their own emotions.
-This is very important because as soon as the individuals stop commuicating, they loose the chance to learn and explore their emotions.
+The only purpose is to encourage the individual to keep communicating so that they learn to understand their own emotions and communicate accurately.
+This is very important because as soon as the individuals stop commuicating, they lose the chance to learn and explore their emotions.

 There are six levels of validation.
-We want to start from Level 1 to practice.
 I will write an example of how you can use each level of validation to react to "I blew it" example above in brackets.